-It prevents malware injection, prevents rollback, ensures that only authentic firmware is executed, and protects Over The Air updates.
+It prevents malware injection, prevents rollback, ensures that only authentic firmware is executed and protects Over The Air updates.

-For more information about this feature, see [AN1218: Series 2 Secure Boot with RTSL](#).
+More information on this feature can be found in the Application Note AN1218: Series 2 Secure Boot with RTSL.

 3.7.2 Cryptographic Accelerator